Fios-Quest/YouTube-Scripts/src/space/hof.md

 ### pointers 1

-Functions aren't data, but they do exist as a set of instructions in memory.
+Functions aren't data, but they do exist as a set of instructions in memory when your program runs

-If we know where they are, and what they look like, we could call them arbitrarily at runtime.

-But what do they look like?
+And if it's in memory, that means it has an address, and if it has an address we can create a pointer to it.

+Fun fact, unlike raw pointers, function pointers are safe in Rust.

+But in Rust pointers are typed, so what does a function pointer type look like.

 ### pointers 2